haingo-raz/acs730-web-application-automation/README.md

 Changes to the `staging/aws_network` and `staging/aws_webservers` directories will trigger this workflow.

+## Branch Protection
+Direct pushes to prod are prohibited to ensure all changes are thoroughly reviewed and tested through GitHub Actions workflows before deployment.

 ### Monitor Deployment
 You can monitor the progress of the GitHub Actions workflow directly in the Actions tab of the GitHub repository.

 # Clean Up Instructions
 ## Destroy the Infrastructure
-1. Navigate to the <environmentName>/aws_webservers directory.1.
-Navigate to the `<environmentName>/aws_webservers` directory.
+1. Navigate to the `<environmentName>/aws_webservers` directory.
-2. Destroy the infrastructure with command: `terraform destroy -auto-approve
+2. Destroy the infrastructure with command: `terraform destroy -auto-approve`.
+3. Navigate to the `<environmentName>/aws_network` directory.
+4. Destroy the infrastructure with command: `terraform destroy -auto-approve`.

 ## Clean Your Workspace
 1. Delete the S3 bucket used to store the Terraform remote state files.
 2. Delete the S3 bucket containing the image displayed on the web servers if relevant.

-## Branch Protection
-Direct pushes to prod are prohibited to ensure all changes are thoroughly reviewed and tested through GitHub Actions workflows before deployment.